facebookresearch/AINA/README.md

 python preprocess_in_scene_demo.py
 ```

 This script will dump `object-poses-in-base.npy` and `hand-poses-in-base.npy` to the in-scene demo root (`data/osfstorage/human_data`).
 These arrays hold object points and hand keypoints with respect to the base of the Kinova arm.
+This script requires around 15GB GPU RAM, in case you don't have that and you get CUDA allocation errors, we provided dumped `.npy` files from that script in order to proceed to the next step.

 ### Domain Alignment